reinevernunft13/Sprint_3_Design_Patterns_2/README.md

-## Sprint 3: Design Patterns (Part II)
+# Sprint 3: Design Patterns (Part II)

-🔥 More design patterns...This unit covers:
+In this unit, we continue practicing software design patterns.
+This folder contains exercises covering the following patterns.
+## Contents

 - Middleware